 A native Southerner, Rich grew up in Gloster, Mississippi – a small town with a population of 960.
 After calling Alabama and Georgia home for seven years, Rich moved to Chicago in 2014 to work at Urban Village Church and is enjoying building roots in this great city.
 He feels called by God to create faith communities where all people are both truly welcome and invited to follow Jesus with all they've got.
 Rich is a big fan of: spending quality time with quality friends, drinking a good (or not so good) cup of coffee, and trying to keep up with the septuagenarians at spin class.

-Born and raised in small-town Central Illinois, Zoie came to Chicago to attend UIC and take part in big-city life.
+Born and raised in small-town Central Illinois, Zoie came to Chicago to attend UIC for undergrad and take part in big-city life.
 Recognizing that her entire life had been in a homogenous community, she hoped to engage with folks of all different backgrounds and experiences.
-UIC’s community brought that and so much more!
-Through her exploration on campus and beyond, Zoie found a love for teaching, a fierce desire to ensure healthcare is accessible and provided by culturally-responsive physicians, and a deeper connection with Jesus Christ.
-Her experiences teaching health education across Chicago, growing up queer in a space that wasn’t always welcoming, and engaging in conversations across her diverse city and campus have instilled a passion for ensuring spaces are inclusive and welcoming for every person and all of who they are.
-She is so excited to be serving as The Inclusive Collective’s Inclusivity Intern!
-When she takes a step back from all this busyness, Zoie loves anything creative- dancing, painting, photography, writing, you name it!
+Now, she has graduated from UIC’s biology program and is continuing her education in UIC’s School of Public Health, focusing on health policy.
+Her experiences at UIC and across Chicago have instilled a passion for ensuring spaces are inclusive and welcoming for every person and all of who they are.
+Zoie is particularly passionate about disability justice and the intersections between queerness and disability.
+After spending the last two years as an Inclusive Collective intern, she’s excited to be returning as the Leadership Development Fellow!

 We are The Inclusive Collective.

 We are Artists.
 Intellectuals.
 Realists.
 Weirdos.
 Doubters.
 Believers.
 Students.
 People.

 We are a safe place to be our whole selves.